Transforming responses to intimate partner and sexual violence: Listening to the voices of victims, perpetrators and services

-The research team are asking for your help in distributing the project surveys.
-You can access information about the Voices survey for victims/survivors (women) here and about the survey for people (men, women and gender diverse) who use intimate partner violence and sexual violence against women here.
+The research team is asking for your help in distributing the project surveys.
+You can access information about the Voices survey for victims and survivors (women) and about the survey for people (men, women and gender diverse) who use intimate partner violence and sexual violence against women.
 Please feel free to share these survey links widely via newsletters, Twitter, Facebook and other social media.

 Professor Kelsey Hegarty, University of Melbourne

 Associate Professor Dominiek Coates, ANROWS